Title: Practical Guidelines for Designing Modern Data Architectures

 What are the use cases, pros and cons of new technologies and how do they influence data architectures?

-What is the value of well-known reference architectures, such as the Lambda architecture, the logical data warehouse architecture and the data lake?
+What is the value of well-known reference architectures, such as the logical data warehouse architecture, the data lake, the data hub, and the data mesh?

 What are the right criteria for a data architecture?